pavedroad-io/pavedroad/CONTRIBUTING.md

 ## Building

-Details about building the project can be found in [Developer Kit README]().
+Details about building the project can be found in [Developer Kit]().

 ## Coding Style and Linting